 Estrone is considered a weaker form of estrogen.
 It is typically produced by special belly fat cells, and is the major estrogenic form found in naturally-menopausal women who are not taking HRT.
-It is not directly active in tissues, but can be readily converted by most women to estradiol for actual use; because of this it is considered by biochemists to more properly be thought of as an estradiol precursor (although the conversion can go both ways, meaning that estrone can also be considered a breakdown or even a storage form of estrogen).
-It is sometimes considered "safer" than estradiol by virtue of its weakness, but since larger quantities are required to get the same effects as a smaller quantity of estradiol, other sources consider it no more or less safe than estradiol.
+It is not directly active in as many tissues was estradiol is, but can be readily converted by to estradiol for actual use.
+Because of this, it is considered by biochemists to more properly be thought of as an estradiol precursor (although the conversion can go both ways, meaning that estrone can also be considered a breakdown or even a storage form of estrogen).
+It is sometimes considered "safer" than estradiol by virtue of its weakness, but since larger quantities are required to get the same effects as a smaller quantity of estradiol as well as the fact that it is normally converted to estradiol when that form is needed, other sources consider it no more or less safe than estradiol.

 Which ones must I supplement?

 Some folks feel that because our bodies had some percentage of all three major estrogens at some stage during our fertile life or some broad averaged out body of menopausal women typically have some other percentage of these hormones, that this represents a goal of sorts: just put everything back to that level and life will be swell.
 As we've tried to suggest on the matter of testing, however, what is expressed when you measure and average a whole population of women is not necessarily right for any single one of them when she's taken as an individual.
 We all come from different genetic backgrounds, have had different life events that have shaped our physical health and hormone exposure, and so we will continue into menopause with individual needs and capabilities.
 These can differ a lot from one woman to the next.